 As a result of attending this training, participants will be able to:

 - Identify the impacts of chronic adversity and traumatic stress on the brain and body

-- Define “co-regulation” and describe it’s critical role in family therapy sessions
+- Describe co-regulation and its critical role in emotion regulation in parenting and in family therapy sessions

 This is a beginning level course, introducing therapists to complex developmental trauma and its implications for treating families.